llm-bible/llm-bible.github.io/_publications/yu2023assessing.markdown

 bibkey: yu2023assessing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.11538"}
-tags: ['Security', 'Model Architecture', 'Tools', 'GPT', 'Prompting', 'Applications']
+tags: ['Tools', 'GPT', 'Applications', 'Model Architecture', 'Security', 'Prompting']
 ---
 In the rapidly evolving landscape of artificial intelligence, ChatGPT has been widely used in various applications.
 The new feature - customization of